 Viertel’s obituary in the Canberra Times summed up the investor’s public persona when it described him as “a respected, if eccentric, player of the stock market”.
 He happily played to this reputation by dressing overtly casually; it was said that he was more comfortable in a hand-knitted beanie, cardigan, shorts and slippers than being dressed in a suit and tie.
 And though Viertel may have died a multi-millionaire, he never forgot his “dirt-poor” roots.
 A quiet donor to charities throughout his life, upon his death he bequeathed more than $60 million to the Sylvia and Charles Viertel Charitable Foundation, established by his Will to benefit medical research and provide services to the aged through a program of annual grants.
 In addition, Viertel’s Will specifically referenced three Queensland organisations close to his heart: the Cancer Council Queensland, the Salvation Army (Queensland) and the Queensland Eye Institute Foundation.

 Today, The Sylvia and Charles Viertel Charitable Foundation is one of the largest charitable foundations in Australia, worth more than $165 million thanks to careful management by its trustees (Equity Trustees along with current Trustees Justice Debra Mullins, Rex Freudenberg and Paul de Silva, as well as its past trustees, particularly Mr George Curphey OAM who was a trustee from inception until 2018).
 Its flagship program is its medical awards program that funds Senior Medical Research Fellowships and Clinical Investigator awards, which financially support post-doctoral scientists to pursue their own promising research projects.
-To date well over 100 researchers have benefited from Viertel’s generosity – you can read about the latest Fellows in our 2018 media release.
+To date well over 100 researchers have benefited from Viertel’s generosity – you can read about the latest Viertel Foundation awards in our 2022 media release.

 One recipient of the Foundation’s funding was Melbourne-based blood researcher Professor Benjamin Kile.
 After providing a molecular explanation for why platelets – the tiny blood cells responsible for blood clotting – have a very short lifespan, Professor Kile was awarded the Viertel Fellowship and said his lab has gone from strength to strength since the Fellowship backed his work.
 “It provided a lot of motivation in the sense that you suddenly think ‘wow, these people have recognised something in me and put their faith in me’,” he said.
 “The Viertel Foundation was the making of me.”